guumaster/random-collections/KRE-notes.md.md

 That is our starting point.
 And that is the main requirement.
 If you have a Kubernetes cluster and a user with the proper permissions, you are already capable to install and run all this right away, you just need to deploy it with a few commands, thanks to the helm chart that we provide. (helm is how you package Kubernetes apps).

-And of course, being a Kubernetes application, itmeans that you can use your local machine, a bare metal cluster or any cloud flavor of Kubernetes (Google, Amazon or Azure).
+And of course, being a Kubernetes application, it means that you can run it in your local machine, a bare metal cluster or any cloud flavor of Kubernetes (Google, Amazon or Azure).

 2. Use case implementation (Gus)